jgeumlek/WiimoteGlue/README.md

 * Improve the accelerometer/infared/balance board processing
 * Add a "waggle button" that is triggered when the wiimote or nunchuk are shaken.
 * Add a mode for the balance board that modulates an axis (or axes?) by walking in place.
-* Add commandline arguments for more options
+* Add more commandline arguments for more options
 * Add in rumble support.
 * Allow buttons to be mapped to axes, and vice versa.
 * Improve the control mapping files to be less cumbersome.